abolishinde2124/My-Jenkins-Repo/shared-libraries/README.md

 ## Configure Jenkins to Use the Shared Library
 Navigate to Jenkins Configuration:

-Go to "Manage Jenkins" → "Configure System".
+1.Go to "Manage Jenkins" → "Configure System".
-Add the Shared Library:
+2.Add the Shared Library:

-Scroll down to the "Global Pipeline Libraries" section.<br>
+3.Scroll down to the "Global Pipeline Libraries" section.<br>
-Click "Add" and provide the following details:<br>
+4.Click "Add" and provide the following details:<br>
-Name: A unique name for the library (e.g., my-shared-library).<br>
+5.Name: A unique name for the library (e.g., my-shared-library).<br>
-Source Code Management: Choose the SCM (e.g., Git) and provide the repository URL.<br>
+6.Source Code Management: Choose the SCM (e.g., Git) and provide the repository URL.<br>
-Credentials: (if needed) Add credentials for accessing the repository.<br>
+7.Credentials: (if needed) Add credentials for accessing the repository.<br>
-Library Retrieval: Specify the branch or tag.<br>
+8.Library Retrieval: Specify the branch or tag.<br>
-Save the Configuration.
+9.Save the Configuration.